-8.10.1.3 Blood Samples
+8.10.2.3 Blood Samples

-Blood samples in at least a gold-top serum sample vacutainer and a purple-top EDTA vacutainer -if phlebotomy is succesful within the first few attempts and enough blood is collected- will be collected via standard phlebotomy and stored at at -80°C at the site until the time of the next annual shipment to the University of Manchester central laboratory.
-If phlebotomy is unsuccessful and/or not enough blood is collected due to difficulty in collecting blood in infants/babies, there will not be multiple attempts, in order to reduce the burden on the participants.
+Blood samples in at least a gold-top serum sample vacutainer and a purple-top EDTA vacutainer -if phlebotomy is succesful within the first few attempts - will be collected via standard phlebotomy.
+EDTA samples can be stored at -80°C following collection.
+Serum samples must be processed as per the Sample Manual prior to storing at -80°C. Blood samples will be stored at the site until the time of the next annual shipment to the University of Manchester central laboratory.
+If phlebotomy is unsuccessful due to difficulty in collecting blood in infants/babies, there will not be multiple attempts, in order to reduce the burden on the participants.